bvonboyen/bvonboyen.github.io/_posts/2025-11-03-season-update-md9.md

 tags: [sports, analytics, vfb-stuttgart]
 ---

-## VfB Stuttgart — A setback with learnings, course intact

-### Fan voices (RB Leipzig 3–1 VfB Stuttgart)
+## VfB Stuttgart — A setback with learnings, course intact (RB Leipzig 3–1 VfB Stuttgart)

 The Leipzig defeat is viewed with nuance.
-Fans point to individual errors — the own goal and a goalkeeper slip — while acknowledging a strong first half and Leipzig’s superior individual quality.
+Spectators point to individual errors — the own goal and a goalkeeper slip — while acknowledging a strong first half and Leipzig’s superior individual quality.
 Mood remains optimistic with Augsburg and Europe ahead.
 The game idea earns praise, but the ask is clear: lower the error rate and time substitutions better to sustain the level.

 ### Tactical analysis — Control needs variation
-Stuttgart set up in a 3-4-2-1, dominant early with intensity and short counter-pressing, controlling ball and space.
-Individual mistakes at bad moments — before and after halftime — plus missing rhythm changes reduced stability.
+Stuttgart set up in a 3-4-2-1 (slightly more forward leaning than before), dominant early with intensity and short counter-pressing, controlling ball and space.
+Individual mistakes at bad moments — before and after halftime — plus missing rhythm changes reduced stability (and inivted counterattacks with "bulls" just waiting for their stampede).
 The left side was the defensive weak spot; over-eagerness contributed to the own goal.
 Structure was sound but lacked tempo shifts and surprise to unsettle Leipzig.
 The direction is right; the details need sharpening. **Bottom line:** control is good, variation is better — if you own the ball, you must own the tempo.

 ### Trend
 A small setback without derailing the course.
 This was not a system break, but a top-level learning step.
 Structurally, VfB remains in the European race around **57 xPs**.
 The model continues to value structure over short-term form — helpful after a loss when the base remains intact.